biglotteryfund/blf-alpha/docs/testing.md

 ## npm audit

 As part of our CI step we run `npm audit` which checks our production npm dependencies for vulnerabilities.
-By running this during CI we can fail the build if any new vulnerabiliies are discovered forcing us to act on security notices early and often.
+By running this during CI we can fail the build if any new vulnerabilities are discovered forcing us to act on security notices early and often.

 ## Dependabot